muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

    - **Continuously refine understanding in collaboration with experts:**
      - TODO: Schedule a discussion with a subject matter expert from another department to deepen understanding.

-## Embracing the Journey

-Reflecting on the last few years, I've come to realize that while goals seem appealing, it's the journey — intentional planning, adaptability, and continuous learning — that has unleashed my growth and reinforced a growth mindset.
-This approach propelled me forward but also reinforced my growth mindset, teaching me to cherish the lessons, challenges, and guidance I get along the way.

-But here's the beautiful part: this isn't just my story.
-The essence of this approach is universally applicable.
-While I've laid out my experiences and methods, the core principles can resonate with anyone, anywhere.
-It's not just about setting goals but the deliberation, the reflection, and the intentional steps we take towards them.
-It's about harnessing the power of focused intent, the beauty of adaptability, and the joy of continuous learning.
-I've used adaptations of the framework to plan teams, help friends get over existential crises and in my coaching.

-Dive in, make it yours, and tell me about it.
-How did it work for you?
-Where did you tweak?
-I'd love to hear your stories!

 ## Credits and Testimonials

 ### Credits